Opportunities for Pro Bono Service in Tennessee

 Legal Service Organizations in Tennessee

 There are more than a dozen legal aid organizations in Tennessee.
 Some organizations are statewide while others are geographically focused; many address a variety of civil legal issues and others concentrate on a particular issue or client population.
+Learn more about how civil legal aid works in Tennessee

-Legal Service Corporation (LSC) Organizations (Regional)
+Legal Service Corporation (LSC) Organizations (Regional):

 West Tennessee